 How long do I have to make a claim?

 You typically have a time limit of three years to file a claim for compensation, starting from when the motorcycle accident first took place.
 Once you have recovered as well as possible, you should consider contacting First4Lawyers to start your claim.
 Our team of expert solicitors will handle your case with sensitivity, and will help to give you the peace of mind that you deserve.
+Read more about time limits for road traffic accident claims.

 I’ve been a motorcycle accident victim.
 What should I do?